Symmetric blind information reconciliation for quantum key distribution: Symmetric blind reconciliation

-The convergence of proposed method is formally guaranteed by the fact that, in the worst case scenario, the parties reveal the entire extended key.~Clearly, in this case the block will be useless for the secret key distillation.~In practice, the convergence takes place after a relatively small number of additional communication rounds.
+The convergence of the proposed method is formally guaranteed by the fact that, in the worst-case scenario, the parties reveal the entire extended key.~Clearly, in this case, the block will be useless for the secret key distillation.~In practice, the convergence takes place after a relatively small number of additional communication rounds.
+The efficiency of the suggested method as of blind reconciliation is given by Eq. \eqref{eq:fadapt}.